Million's pipeline: Stick a fork in it

 This will be the most expensive water in Colorado history.
 The project, estimated by the Colorado Water Conservation Board to cost $7 billion to $9 billion (far higher than Million's $3 billion estimate), would provide water two to 10 times more expensive than water from other proposed or recently developed water projects, according to an analysis by Western Resource Advocates.
 A project of this magnitude would require state subsidies and saddle taxpayers with an unfair burden.

 Million has identified irrigators as his primary customers.
-But water from the pipeline would cost
+But water from the pipeline would cost up to $4,700 per acre-foot per year.
+There's not an agricultural operation in the state that could afford Flaming Gorge pipeline water.

 More breaking news...